 A cow with attitude at Shiva’s Kinder, outside the Palace in Bhaktapur, Kathmandu valley.

-Bhaktapur in the east Kathmandu Valley was the capital of Nepal in the 14/15th centuries and now houses a dazzling collection of UNESCO World Heritage recognised temples, statues and other medieval street art.
+Bhaktapur in the east Kathmandu Valleywas the capital of Nepal in the 14/15th centuries and now houses a dazzling collection of UNESCO World Heritage recognised temples, statues and other medieval street art.

-Truly a living museum museum Bhaktapur was founded in the 12th century and is renowned for its elegant art and culture.
-It's 12 kilometres east of Kathmandu the capital and an easy day trip by public or private transport and spread over just 7 square kilometres.
+Truly a living museum, Bhaktapur was founded in the 12th century and is renowned for its elegant art and culture.
+It’s 12 kilometres east of Kathmandu the capital and an easy day trip by public or private transport and spread over just 7 square kilometres.
 The distance, however short, also has the effect of keeping down the tourist numbers, so the city is not as crowded as Kathmandu.

 The Nyatapola Temple.

-The Nyatapola Temple was built in 1702 on the command of King Bhupatindra Malla.
+This outstanding temple was built in 1702 on the command of King Bhupatindra Malla.
 This is thought to be one of the tallest in the country and a particularly fine example of medieval workmanship.
 The five-stories are surmounted by a five-tier roof that reaches over thirty meters high.

 The flight of steps up is lined with massive, beautifully carved stone statues.
 Interestingly Nepal experiences regular earthquakes that destroyed temples and other buildings on a regular basis so the king decided to build a more powerful temple and ordered potent guardians be placed in pairs on each level.
 Thus on the first level kneel a pair of likenesses of Bhaktapur’s strongest man ever, Jaya Mal Pata, a wrestler.
 Then come two elephants followed by two lions, two griffins and finally Baghini and Singhini, Nepal’s tiger and lion goddesses.